 Experiencing a mental health problem can be very traumatic and isolating.

-If you suspect someone may be experiencing a mental health problem, mental illness or having suicidal thoughts, talking to them about it may really help in their road to recovery.
+If you suspect someone may be experiencing a mental health problem, mental illness or suicidal thoughts, talking about it may really help in putting them on the road to recovery.

-Whilst every situation is different, here are some of the ways you can approach difficult conversations.
+Whilst every situation is different, here are some ways to approach that difficult conversation.

 How do you know there’s a problem?

 Many people prefer not to talk about our problems.
 Needing help can be seen as weak.
 But if friends or loved ones don’t tell us something’s bothering them, how are we supposed to know?